riyuner/idx-cli/README.md

 4. Run `mvn quarkus:dev` for development mode

 ## License

-This project is licensed under the [LICENSE NAME] - see the LICENSE file for details.
+See the LICENSE file for license rights and limitations (MIT).

 ## Acknowledgments